12 Ways to Prevent Biodiversity Loss

 Biodiversity Loss Is A Leading Global Issue: Here Are 12 Ways You Can Help Prevent It

 Biodiversity refers to the variety of life on earth at all levels, from genes to ecosystems, and all the processes that sustain life.
-Protecting biodiversity is critical to the survival of our planet and all living creatures on it — including the human population!
+Protecting biodiversity is critical to the survival of our planet and all living creatures on it — including humans.
 In fact, we guarantee that you depend on biodiversity to survive.
-From the oxygen we breathe to the food we eat, the natural world influences every aspect of our lives.
+From the oxygen we breathe to the food we eat, the natural world profoundly influences our lives.

 Here Are 12 Ways You Can Help Prevent Biodiversity Loss